PremiseWP/premise-tabs/README.md

 # Premise Tabs plugin

+**This plugin has been deprecated and this class is now been maintained within Premise WP.**

 Build tabs markup quickly and customize it for your own project.

 This plugin builds and outputs the markup for responsive tabs.
 It is meant to be extremely flexible